The purpose of a flashing is to divert water away from any point of entry and to make a building weatherproof.

 A soft-edged flashing can be used for corrugated and low rib trapezoidal profiles, and notched ridging can be used on all trapezoidal, trough or standing seam profiles.

 The transition of the ridge and the apex of a hip requires skill to make a neat and weathertight finish and relies on sealant for prolonged weather tightness.
-An under-flashing such as soft aluminium, waterproof tape, or EPDM membrane is recommended as a secondary means of making this joint waterproof in conjunction with the ridge-hip intersection design.
-(See 8.5.1C Ridge End)
+An under-flashing such as soft aluminium,underlay, or butyl flexible memberane may be used as a secondary means of waterproofing; but with a tidily executed intersection these are not necessary for weather-proofness.

 As an alternative to continuous ridging on ribbed profiled sheets, use individual rib or ridge caps fitted to each rib after the ribs have been cut and the roof cladding bent over the ridge.
 Each cap should be accurately fitted and sealed.
 This method does not allow for free expansion at the ridge of long length roof cladding and restricts natural ventilation of the ceiling cavity.
 These caps rely on sealant to be made watertight and are only recommended for use at the apex of a roof and when there is sufficient ventilation.